cambridgehackers/atomicc/LANGUAGE.md

 ### guard clauses on methods

 ### __connect
-The __connect statement should be used to connect exported interface declarations with imported interface references between objects within a module declaration.
+The __connect statement allows exported interface declarations to be connected with imported interface references between objects within a module declaration.

 Example: